NGSEP/NGSEPcore/README.md

 use the option -ignore3 to ignore errors at those read positions or use the Clip command (see below)

-WARNING 2: For RAD Sequencing or GBS samples, using the default value of the parameter to control for PCR duplicates (maxAlnsPerStartPos) will yield very low sensitivity.
+**WARNING 2**: For RAD Sequencing or GBS samples, using the default value of the parameter to control for PCR duplicates (maxAlnsPerStartPos) will yield very low sensitivity.
 We recommend to increase the value of the parameter to about 100 to retain high sensitivity while avoiding a severe penalty in memory usage.